tee-lab/mothe/README.md

 <img height="350" src="https://github.com/tee-lab/mothe/blob/master/mothe_screenshots/18_select_all_individuals.png">
 <br>

 Select all animals in every frame.
 Repeat this process for the 'no' class too.
 Select all background examples in this case.
 At this point you will have two class folder with many examples to train the neural network.
+The 'esc' key maybe used to end the process at any stage.

 <br>